 Fennel attracts beneficial insects but it’s not a good companion for any garden food plant and not suitable for any vegetable either.
 Fennel will impede the growth of zucchini if planted near it.

 Zucchini and potato are prone to the same garden pests and interplanting them make them more susceptible to infestation hence it is not a good idea to have them planted near each other.
-In addition, potatoes are heavy feeders that can deplete a large number of nutrients from the soil.
+Also, potatoes are heavy feeders that can deplete a large number of nutrients from the soil.

-Pumpkins and squash are from the same family and planting them with zucchini can negatively affect growth due to cross-pollination with each other resulting in poorly formed fruit.
+Pumpkins and squash are from the same family, and planting them with zucchini can negatively affect growth due to cross-pollination, resulting in poorly formed fruit.

 Winter squashes such as Butternut, Acorn, Hubbard will attract the same insect pests like squash bugs to your zucchini hence they should be avoided.
 It should be planted in a separate garden area from your zucchini.

 Where should I plant zucchini in my garden?